SenseException/intl-sort/docs/custom-comparator.md

 }
 ```

-Allow your `ProductNameComparator` the injection of the Intl `Collator` in the constructor, which is the instance that
+Allow your `ProductNameComparator` the injection of the `Budgegeria\IntlSort\Collator\Collator` in the constructor,
-contains the configuration of the sorter builder.
+which is the instance that contains the configuration of the sorter builder.

 The comparator has to return `-1` if the compared value of the first object is less than the second one,
 `1` if it's greater and `0` if both are equal.
-If you directly use the given `Collator` instance, its
+If you directly use the given `Budgegeria\IntlSort\Collator\Collator`
-`Collator::compare()` method will handle this for you.
+instance, its `Collator::compare()` method will handle this for you.

 Don't forget to handle errors in your class.
 You have to use `Budgegeria\IntlSort\Exception\IntlSortException`
 in case you want to throw an exception.